-Tip: Once the installation of the orchestrator and any targets for it to control is complete, you need to use the Keyfactor Command Management Portal to approve the orchestrator (if you don't have auto-registration for Keyfactor Bash Orchestrators enabled) and configure SSH server groups and servers as per the Server Manager section of the Keyfactor Command Reference Guide.
+Tip: Once the installation of the orchestrator and any targets for it to control is complete, you need to use the Keyfactor Command Management Portal to approve the orchestrator (if you don't have auto-registration for Keyfactor Bash Orchestrators enabled) and configure SSH server groups and servers as per Server Manager in the Keyfactor Command Reference Guide.
 SSH server records are automatically created for the main bash orchestrator if you enable auto-registration for bash orchestrators and use the -i switch when registering the bash orchestrator.
 They are not automatically created for remote targets.